San Juan | Old San Juan

 Spontaneity - The spice of life.

 Even with the minimal amount of time we had on the island, we decided to pack it FULL!
-I desired to set aside half a day to set off away from the structured path and go somewhere remote.
+I had arranged prior to landing in PR that I was going to set aside half a day to set off away from the structured path and go somewhere remote.
 I wanted something wellness related; if yoga was a part of the experience, even better.
 After some research, I found that Casa Grande would allow us to "crash" part of their retreat.